great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_a_mysql_datasource.rst

                 pip install sqlalchemy
                 pip install PyMySQL

-        #. **Instantiate a DataContext.**
+        #. **Instantiate a Data Context.**

-            Create a new Jupyter Notebook and instantiate a DataContext by running the following lines:
+            Create a new Jupyter Notebook and instantiate a Data Context by running the following lines:

             .. code-block:: python